 (2) The Minister must cause a copy of the annual report to be laid before each House of Parliament within 14 sitting days of the House after the report is received by the Minister.

-[Parts 3-6 (s.
-52-149) have not come into operation 2.]
+[Part 3 (s.
+52-62) has not come into operation 2.]